Ikta

 "I will send you off to your death as you have sinned the one and greatest sin, I will send you to a warring planet and you will triumph against every god there.
 For I know you will, because beyond defeat for you is nothingness as of a mortal's fate.
 You will win.
 And you will not, cannot die by time, but by your own means."

-And so Lynux did, and in their image created the Iktyfs in their image.
-But after they did so, they became a mortal being.
+And so Lynux did, and in their image created the Iktyfs, a species on a planet named "Ikta", all created in their image.
+But after they did so, they became a mortal being alongside the people they created.

 On an important note, Iktyfs are genderless and only use they/them/theirs to refer to anyone in their language, Iktjkis.
 The biological situation doesn't have a word, but it's something like intersex.
 I have used they/them pronouns for Lynux until now, but he actually uses he/they pronouns (mostly he/him from now on.)
-The reason for this is translation: in Iktjkis, the word for reffering to another person (they) is "Jeu".
-But the other Iktyfs referred to him simply as the archaic word for God instead, which is now "Ksij" but used to be "Xajij."
+The reason for this is translation: in Iktjkis, the Iktyf's language on the continent of Ksij-En (I'll get into that later), the word for reffering to another person (they) is "Jeu".
+But the other Iktyfs referred to him simply as the archaic word for God instead, doubling as a name and a pronoun.
+That word is now "Ksij", but used to be "Xajij."
 So the only way to translate this I could think of was to use he/him for Lynux.
 It also just felt right.
+So everyone, including Lynux, is agender.
+(I apologize if things get confusing since everyone uses the same pronoun haha, I try my best.)

 Notably, Iktyfs don't have horns like Lynux (see paragraph 3) but all Iktyfs have indentical shared features as a species; wings, a fluffy tail, long ears, and slit pupils.
-Something fun to note is that Lynux has slit pupils but his eyes are just so extremely dark brown that you can't see them, haha... however if he were to touch grass/go outside in the sun, which he usually doesnt do, you'd see these features.
+Something fun to note is that Lynux has slit pupils but his eyes are just so extremely dark brown that you can't see them, haha... however if he were to touch grass/go outside in the sun, which he usually doesnt do, you'd see his eyes are dark brown and have a cat-like slit.

 After Lynux created the Iktyfs, he hid.
 For many, many years he was alone, but it wasn't like he was used to having company.
 At first, he struggled to understand mortality and almost died.
 He, 1.
 Almost drowned in a river 2.
 Attempted to eat many inedible things in the search for how to stop feeling ill (such as tree bark, dirt, rocks, etc.) Eventually, though, he figured out what was edible and inedible ... somehow.
 And somehow indeed, somehow he lived for many, many years in solitude, watching the Iktyfs build societies and culture, supporting each other's survival, and picked up their language over a long, long time.
 What caught his attention, though, was the formation of hierarchies-- he noticed that, over all the societies he observed, one key person, or a small select group of people would supervise others or tell them what to do.
 He was intrigued by this, and remembered his previous failure to dethrone God.
 Perhaps it could fill the same desire, just in a different form, he thought.